saltstack/salt/doc/topics/tutorials/intro_scale.rst

 As described before, the master and the minions are permanently connected with each other through the publisher on port 4505.
-Restarting the salt-master service shuts down the socket on the masters end only to bring it back up within seconds.
+Restarting the salt-master service shuts down the publishing-socket on the masters only to bring it back up within seconds.

 This change is detected by the ZeroMQ-socket on the minions end.
-Not being connected does not really matter to the socket or the minion.
-The socket just waits and tries to reconnect and the minion just does not receive publications while not being connected.
+Not being connected does not really matter to the minion pull-socket or the minion.
+The pull-socket just waits and tries to reconnect, while the minion just does not receive publications while not being connected.

-In this situation, its the ZeroMQ-sockets reconnect value (default 100ms) that might be too low.
-With each and every minions socket trying to reconnect within 100ms as soon as the master publisher port comes back up, its a piece of cake to cause a syn-flood on the masters publishing port.
+In this situation, its the pull-sockets reconnect value (default 100ms) that might be too low.
+With each and every minions pull-socket trying to reconnect within 100ms as soon as the master publisher port comes back up, its a piece of cake to cause a syn-flood on the masters publishing port.

-To tune the minions sockets reconnect attempts, there are a few values in the sample configuration file.
+To tune the minions sockets reconnect attempts, there are a few values in the sample configuration file (default values)

 .. code-block:: yaml